 The Berry Boys Boxing Hall stood in Northumberland Avenue, Laindon opposite

 British Telecom's main Laindon telephone exchange.
-It was home to the Berry Boys boxing club.
+It was home to the Berry Boys Amateur Boxing Club.

 The club, founded in

 1946 by Langdon Hills resident Fred Nunn, used the hall after moving there during 1970 for training and boxing events.
 The club

 had previously been based at a number of different locations these being: St. Michael's Mission Hall, long since demolished, in

 Salisbury Avenue, Langdon Hills, and from 1st September, 1956 at the once residential property Balmoral House in High Road,

 Laindon between the main Crown Post Office and Primrose's shop - now also long since demolished.
 Balmoral House stood

 opposite the Laindon United football ground situated to the rear of the Laindon Hotel's public house outside garden.
 From there

 they relocated again, possibly around 1962, across High Road to the disused former Fire Station.